Lyman Trumbull: Criticisms of wartime policy and 1864 election

 Trumbull remained a loyal supporter of the Union war effort throughout the Civil War.
 However, he publicly opposed allegedly excessive or unconstitutional wartime policies, including some Copperhead arrests pursuant to the suspension of the writ of habeas corpus, the suppression of the Chicago Times, and alleged corruption in the Department of War.
 In 1863, following the Union defeat at Fredericksburg, Trumbull was one of a committee of Republican Senators who requested the resignation of Secretary Seward after private comments Seward had made earlier in the war, criticizing the "most vehement opponents" of slavery, were leaked.
 Lincoln rejected their accusations and their efforts to attribute military inefficiency to Seward.

 As the war effort stalled in January and February 1864, Trumbull became estranged from Lincoln politically and began to privately predict the President would fail to be reëlected or even nominated by the Republican Party.
-Despite his initial misgivings, Trumbull delivered speeches in favor of Lincoln's reëlection in October.
+Despite his initial misgivings, Trumbull delivered speeches in favor of Lincoln's reelection in October.